 With the rather drastic plunge in orange production, and the increase in domestic fresh orange consumption, it is evident that oranges available for processing purposes will reduce substantially.
 The amount processed is projected to drop by 5.0 million MT to 11.1 million MT.

-To summarise, there will be restricted quantities of orange oil supply due to decreased crop size, oranges available for processing will be significantly less than the last crop, prices are likely to escalate for the new crop, demand is firm for orange oil because of limited inventory, most sources are reluctant to commit on long term contracts in view of the prevalent uncertainties, and, with the Florida orange crop being extremely low with an unwavering demand, the additional pressure on Brazil is tremendous.
+To summarise, there will be restricted quantities of orange oil supply due to decreased crop size, oranges available for processing will be significantly less than the last crop, prices are likely to escalate for the new crop, demand is firm for orange oil because of limited inventory, most sources are reluctant to commit on long term contracts in view of the prevalent uncertainties, and, with the Florida orange crop reaching its lowest in 75 years combined with an unwavering demand, the additional pressure on Brazil is tremendous.

 To ask us a fair quote for this product, please fill the following form: